-A law firm secretary in secretary won over $120,000 in an overtime lawsuit against a former employer.
+A law firm secretary recently won over $120,000 in an overtime lawsuit against a former employer.
 Many companies fail to pay their receptionist or secretary overtime as required by law.
 Click to learn more.

 Most employees are eligible for 12 weeks of medical leave under the FMLA.
 But other laws sometimes allow employees to take additional medical leave, even after FMLA rights expire.
 Click to learn more.

 Can companies pay overtime based on pay periods, rather than workweeks?
 Under the federal FLSA, the answer is no – and stiff penalties may apply. click to learn more.

 Phone calls to an attorney are confidential and privileged, even if you chose not to hire that lawyer.
 Click to learn more

 Employees may hesitate to complain about unpaid overtime or wages for fear of retaliation.
 The FLSA retaliation provision provides strong protections to employees who raise complaints about their wages.
 Click to learn more.